publiclab/plots2/README.md

 1. In the console, download a copy of the source with `git clone https://github.com/publiclab/plots2.git`.
 2. Enter the new **plots2** directory with `cd plots2`.
-3. Make sure to use ruby-2.3.0.
-To check your ruby version run `ruby -v`.If you are using some other version then install ruby-2.3.0 with `rvm install 2.3.0`.
-Later to use ruby-2.3.0, run `rvm use 2.3.0`.
-Always make sure that you are using the correct ruby version since it might go back to its original version if you close the terminal.
-4. Install gems with `bundle install --without production mysql` from the rails root folder, to install the gems you'll need, excluding those needed only in production.
+3. Install gems with `bundle install --without production mysql` from the rails root folder, to install the gems you'll need, excluding those needed only in production.
 You may need to first run `bundle update` if you have older gems in your environment from previous Rails work.
-5. Make a copy of `db/schema.rb.example` and place it at `db/schema.rb`.
+4. Make a copy of `db/schema.rb.example` and place it at `db/schema.rb`.
-6. Make a copy of `config/database.yml.sqlite.example` and place it at `config/database.yml`
+5. Make a copy of `config/database.yml.sqlite.example` and place it at `config/database.yml`
-7. Run `rake db:setup` to set up the database
+6. Run `rake db:setup` to set up the database
-8. Install static assets (like external javascript libraries, fonts) with `bower install`
+7. Install static assets (like external javascript libraries, fonts) with `bower install`
-9. (optional, not recommended) Install solr engine `rails generate sunspot_rails:install`
+8. (optional, not recommended) Install solr engine `rails generate sunspot_rails:install`
-10. (optional, not recommended) Start the solr server in foreground by using `bundle exec rake sunspot:solr:start`
+9. (optional, not recommended) Start the solr server in foreground by using `bundle exec rake sunspot:solr:start`
-11. (optional, not recommended) Index your search database in solr server using  `bundle exec rake sunspot:reindex`
+10. (optional, not recommended) Index your search database in solr server using  `bundle exec rake sunspot:reindex`
-12. Start rails with `passenger start` from the Rails root and open http://localhost:3000 in a web browser.
+11. Start rails with `passenger start` from the Rails root and open http://localhost:3000 in a web browser.
-13. Wheeeee!
+12. Wheeeee!
 You're up and running!
 Log in with test usernames "user", "moderator", or "admin", and password "password".
-14. Run `rake test` to confirm that your install is working properly.
+13. Run `rake test` to confirm that your install is working properly.
 For some setups, you may see warnings even if test pass; [see this issue](https://github.com/publiclab/plots2/issues/440) we're working to resolve.

+### Ruby version

+Make sure to use ruby-2.3.0.
+To check your ruby version run `ruby -v`.If you are using some other version then install ruby-2.3.0 with `rvm install 2.3.0`.
+Later to use ruby-2.3.0, run `rvm use 2.3.0`.
+Always make sure that you are using the correct ruby version since it might go back to its original version if you close the terminal.
+You might have to do bundle install after switching to a different version.

 ### Bundle exec